 In addition to counseling, a healthy Christian support system is vital.
 God wants us to lean on one another during times of trouble.
 Many churches sponsor support groups for individuals in your circumstances.
 We'd strongly urge you to avail yourself of the help and encouragement they can provide.
 You will be inspired to see how others have weathered similar storms.
 In turn, you will be equipped to help the hurting women who come behind you.
 If your husband considers himself a Christian, you should also enlist the support of the church community in confronting him on his unacceptable behavior in accordance with Matthew 18:15-17.
 Then you'll be in a better position to stand firm.

 One last thought.
 If you have children, they need you now as they've never needed you before.
 Make up your mind to deal with this situation for their sake if not for your own.
 After all, if your husband is willing to abuse you in this fashion, it may not be long before he begins abusing them as well.
 As deeply as you're hurting, it's important to find ways to stand strong for your kids.
 They deserve a healthy and stable parent, and that parent is obviously not their dad!
 So cling to God and your Christian friends and pray without ceasing for the courage you need in order to make it through each new day.
 The enemy has already gained an important foothold with your husband.
 Don't allow him to make you and your kids his next victims.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman talks to the Christian who is separated and shares how this process can bring healing and reconciliation in marriage.
+If I Separate From My Spouse, Will God Abandon Me?: Dr. Gary Chapman talks to the Christian who is separated, and he shares how this process can bring healing and reconciliation in marriage.